hpcaitech/ColossalAI/docs/source/en/features/mixed_precision_training_with_booster.md

 The following code block shows the `config.py` file for this mode.

 {{ autodoc:colossalai.booster.mixed_precision.FP16NaiveMixedPrecision }}

-The default parameters of Naive AMP:
-- log_num_zeros_in_grad(bool): return number of zeros in the gradients.
-- initial_scale(int): initial scale of gradient scaler
-- growth_factor(int): the growth rate of loss scale
-- backoff_factor(float): the decrease rate of loss scale
-- hysteresis(int): delay shift in dynamic loss scaling
-- max_scale(int): maximum loss scale allowed
-- verbose(bool): if set to `True`, will print debug info

 When using `colossalai.booster`, you are required to first instantiate a model, an optimizer and a criterion.
 The output model is converted to AMP model of smaller memory consumption.